gameDNAstudio/MobileUtils/README.md

 //todo

 #Testing the plugin
-In order to test your changes, clone the plugin at /Engine/Plugins/Runtime and then generate project files.
+In order to test your changes, create a new project with your engine version of choise (although, it should be greater than our current minimum requirement~4.12),then clone the plugin at *Project Folder*/Plugins and then regenerate project files.
 The new folder "MobileUtils" should then be visible.
-After building the engine you will be able to use code that you integrated or existing blueprint nodes.
-Note that this happens if you want to make a PR or prefer using the binary version of the engine.
+After building the development editor you will be able to use code that you integrated or existing blueprint nodes.
+Note that this happens if you want to make a PR.
 If you are just looking to use the plugin, check the [releases](https://github.com/gameDNAstudio/MobileUtils/releases) page.